GServlet/gservlet-api/README.md

 ## Description

 GServlet is an open source project aiming to use the Groovy language and its provided modules to simplify Servlet API web development.
-More information can be found on the homepage where you can find the online documentation and the JavaDocs can be browsed.
+More information can be found on the [homepage](https://gservlet.org) where you can find the online [documentation](https://gservlet.org/docs) and the [JavaDocs](https://gservlet.org/javadocs/1.0) for this current release can be browsed.

 ## Getting Started